geometor/elements.bak/elements/01/definitions/14/article.md

     - figures
 ---

-A <term>figure</term> is that which is contained by any boundary or boundaries.
+A *figure* is that which is contained by any boundary or boundaries.

 ===